Harini30-lord/My-C--Task/Task-3/README_ priority.md

 Handling Errors: Later, on the main thread, when you call .get() on the task's future, the original exception will be re-thrown.
 This allows you to handle errors from background threads cleanly and safely in a centralized location.

 \\\
-How he Output is Generated:
+How the Output is Generated:

 The output you see is a series of std::cout statements from the main function and the test functions it calls (print_message, task_with_exception).
 The std::this_thread::sleep_for() calls are used to simulate work and to make the order of execution clear.
 The output from the different demos will be interleaved, as all 4 threads are running in the background and picking up tasks as they become available according to their priority.